nllz/IRTF-HRPC/draft-association.md

 The right to freedom of assembly and association protects collective expression, in turn, systems and protocols than enable communal communication between people and servers allow these rights to prosper.
 The Internet itself was originally designed as "a medium of communication for machines that share resources with each other as equals" {{NelsonHedlun}}, the Internet thus forms a basic infrastructure for the right freedom of assembly and association.

 The manner in which communication is designed and implemented impacts the ways in which rights can be excercised.
 For instance a decentralized and resilient architecture that protects anonimity and privacy, offers a strong protection for the exercise of such freedoms in the online environment.
 At the same time, centralized solutions have enabled people to group together in recognizable places and helped the visbility of groups.
+In other words, different architectural designs come with different affordances, or characteristics.
+These characteristics should be taken into account at the time of design, and when designing, updating and maintaining other parts of the architecture and infrastructure.

 {{RFC8280}} established the relationship between human rights and Internet protocols, and it provides guidelines for considerations on the human rights impact of protocols.

-This draft aims to take continue the work started in draft-irtf-hrpc-research by investigating the exact impact of Internet protocols on a specific human rights, namely the right to freedom of assembly and association given their importance for the Internet, in order to mitigate (potential) negative impacts.
+This draft aims to continue the work started in {{RFC8280}} by investigating the exact impact of Internet protocols on a specific human rights, namely the right to freedom of assembly and association given their importance for the Internet, in order to mitigate (potential) negative impacts.

 Vocabulary used